Mariam-iftikhar/CRM_Work/README.md

 ---

-## Data
+## Excel Workbook Data- Separate from Dashboard

-The dataset (`CRM Excel Sheet.xlsx`) contains CRM sales pipeline records with fields such as:
+The dataset (`CRM Excel Sheet.xlsx`) contains CRM sales pipeline records with fields apart from what is used in the dashboard such as:
 - Lead information and status
-- Product category (Custom Solution, SAAS, Services)
 - Deal values and expected values
 - Sales agent assignments
 - Pipeline stage progression
-- Churn indicators

 ---